All Episodes

 You either want to expand coal mining and drilling and nuclear technology and fracking and other technologies, or you want to remain dependent on foreign oil, the countries that hate us.

-You either want a president that's gonna fix the VA or not fix the VA, a president that sees the need to put America first, and that means militarily, and negotiate better trade deals and build a wall and send education back to local communities and municipalities, or you don't.
+You either want a president that's going to fix the VA or not fix the VA, a president that sees the need to put America first, and that means militarily, and negotiate better trade deals and build a wall and send education back to local communities and municipalities, or you don't.

 That's what this choice election's about.